Life During Law: Andrew Ballheimer

 How would I like to be remembered as managing partner?
 I didn’t screw it up!
 Not too much, at least.
 It’s for others to do my obituary.

 The priority was driving revenue growth in a profitable manner and we’ve achieved that.
-In a four-year period, we would have increased out turnover by half a billion dollars.
+In a four-year period, we would have increased our turnover by half a billion dollars.
 I’m proud of that.

 Leadership style?
 I try to be open, fair and decisive.
 I think of myself as a friendly person and a person who has integrity.
 I want to be accessible, open and fair.